 First Class Vs. Business Class: What’s The Difference?

-A reader recently asked me what the difference is between first class and business class.
-While longtime OMAAT readers will likely know the difference right off the bat, it also occurred to me that the answer is a bit more nuanced than initially meets the eye.
-So in this post I wanted to provide a detailed answer of that question.
+What’s the difference between first class and business class?
+Well, that’s a good question.
+While longtime OMAAT readers will likely know the difference right off the bat, the answer is also a bit more nuanced than initially meets the eye, and the confusion among much of the public is understandable.
+So in this post, I want to provide a detailed answer to that question.

 Why there’s confusion about first class vs. business class